dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 Device checkout Broome - Cable Beach
 ------------------------------------
-* There are two tablets (and one hotspot providing WiFi to the tablets) on a charger.
+* There are six tablets (and one hotspot providing WiFi to the tablets) on a charger.
-* Disconnect both tablets from the charger.
+* Disconnect the tablets from the charger.
 * Turn one on (to collect data), one off (as backup).
 * Take the tablets and the collection backpack out.

 Device checkin Broome - Cable Beach
 -----------------------------------
 * Deposit the collection backpack.
-* Connect both tablets to the charger.
+* Connect all tablets to the charger.
 * Any tablets with data on them should be kept running.
 * Any tablets which weren't used at all can be kept powered off.